How to Make Coffee: 6 Methods to Save Money & Taste

 Discover the art and science of brewing exceptional coffee at home.
 From pour-over precision to espresso excellence, our comprehensive guide covers every brewing method with step-by-step instructions, expert tips, and AI-powered recommendations tailored to your specific beans and equipment.

 For those who love concentrated, bold flavors, espresso brewing creates the foundation for lattes, cappuccinos, and straight shots.
+Mastering espresso requires understanding grind size calibration, pressure, and temperature—but the reward is an intensely flavorful shot that forms the heart of countless coffee drinks.
 Meanwhile, cold brew offers a smooth, low-acidity alternative that's perfect for hot summer days and can be prepared in advance.
+Its 12-24 hour steeping process extracts sweetness while minimizing bitterness, creating a refreshing drink that can be enjoyed black or with milk.

 The SCA recommends a 1:16 ratio (1g coffee to 16ml water).
 Adjust for taste: stronger at 1:15, milder at 1:17.
 Use a coffee calculator for precision.